 The good news for birders is that South Australia does wetlands too, and few wetlands in Australia are more impressive than the Coorong National Park.
 This 130km-long stretch of saltwater lagoons, some 80km southeast of Adelaide, marks the final reaches of the Murray River as it snakes behind a barrier of sand dunes before emptying into the crashing breakers of the Southern Ocean.
 Some 240 species have been recorded here.
 Wander the coastal heath and you’ll also find such dry-land specials as Emus and Rufous Bristlebirds.

-In place of Kakadu’s Magpie Geese, the Coorong brings great flocks of Australian Pelicans, flights of Black Swansand parties of terns — Whiskered, Crested and Caspian — loafing on the sandbars and dipping over the surface.
+The Coorong brings great flocks of Australian Pelicans, flights of Black Swansand parties of terns — Whiskered, Crested and Caspian — loafing on the sandbars and dipping over the surface.
 Red-necked Avocets, Black-winged Stilts and Royal Spoonbills are among the countless wading birds sifting the saline shallows.
 Raise your eyes from the water and you might even spy an Emu leading his chicks down from the dunes for a drink.

 Wetlands are not only about water birds.
 More than 200 species have been recorded within Coorong National Park, and wandering its trails on land you might encounter such specials as Beautiful Firetail, Golden Whistlerand — along the beach — Hooded Plover.